Stamp Act 1712

-The Stamp Act of 1712 (cited either as 10 Ann. c.
-18 or as 10 Ann. c.
-19) was an act passed in the Kingdom of Great Britain on 1 August 1712 to create a new tax on publishers, particularly of newspapers.
+The Stamp Act 1712 (10 Ann. c.
+18), also known as the Taxation Act 1711, was an act of the Parliament of Great Britain passed on 1 August 1712 to create a new tax on publishers, particularly of newspapers.
 Newspapers were subjected to tax and price increased.
 The stamp tax was a tax on each newspaper and thus hit cheaper papers and popular readership harder than wealthy consumers (because it formed a higher proportion of the purchase price).
 It was increased in 1797, reduced in 1836 and was finally ended in 1855, thus allowing a cheap press.
 It was enforced until its repeal in 1855.
 The initial assessed rate of tax was one penny per whole newspaper sheet, a halfpenny for a half sheet, and one shilling per advertisement contained within.
 The act had a potentially chilling effect on publishers; Jonathan Swift was a frequent publisher of newspapers, and complained in a letter about the new tax.
 Other than newspapers, it required that all pamphlets, legal documents, commercial bills, advertisements, and other papers issued the tax.
 The tax is blamed for the decline of English literature critical of the government during the period, notably with The Spectator ending the same year of the tax's enactment.
 It would see increasingly greater taxes and wider spectrum of materials affected until its repeal in 1855.

-Provisions of the Act
+Provisions of the act

-The Act raised £5,536 worth of stamps within the first year of operation.
+The act raised £5,536 worth of stamps within the first year of operation.
 This duty would be further increased throughout its lifetime, with the maximum tax of four pence on all newspapers and three shillings and six pence on all advertisements.
 Publications which were sponsored by the government, or received sponsorship after the act, would be exempted from the tax.

-The Newspaper Tax
+The newspaper tax

-The newspaper tax would be expanded through the Six Acts to include all publications which sold for less than six pence, contained an opinion about news, or which were published more frequently than every twenty-six days.
+The newspaper tax would be expanded through the Newspaper and Stamp Duties Act 1819 (60 Geo.
+3 & 1 Geo.
+4. c.
+9) to include all publications which sold for less than six pence, contained an opinion about news, or which were published more frequently than every twenty-six days.
 It was repealed on 1 July 1855.